A Reverse Black Hole Information Problem: How to coarse-grain an AdS black hole

 \section{How to coarse-grain an AdS black hole}

 We wish to connect the duality between semiclassical gravity and ensemble averaging with the black hole information problem in the AdS context.

 Let $\rho(t)$ be a pure, exact state in a holographic CFT dual to the formation of a large AdS black hole, or the formation and evaporation of a small, unstable AdS black hole, like in Fig.~\ref{fig:IntroFig}.
-For a fixed bulk timeslice that intersects the boundary at time $t$, let $\rho_{\rm bulk}(t)$ be the bulk semiclassical approximation of the exact state $\rho(t)$, reduced to the spatial region whose boundary is the AdS boundary union any black hole horizon on the slice.
+For a fixed bulk timeslice that intersects the boundary at time $t$, let $\rho_{\rm bulk}(t)$ be the bulk semiclassical approximation of the exact state $\rho(t)$, reduced to the spatial region exterior to any black hole horizon.
 The semiclassical state $\rho_{\rm bulk}$ will become mixed with time, when the horizon forms and Hawking radiation is produced.
 Therefore $\rho_{\rm bulk} \neq \rho$, because the latter stays pure forever due to boundary unitarity.
 The state $\rho_{\textrm{bulk}}$ is naturally interpreted as a coarse-graining of the exact state, because the semiclassical approximation in the path integral formulation neglects off-shell, non-peturbative, and UV physics.
 The key question of this section is: what is the boundary dual of $\rho_{\textrm{bulk}}$?
 What coarse-graining of the exact state ($\rho \mapsto \overline{\rho}$) will make it match $\rho_{\textrm{bulk}}$?

+In this section, we will explore different coarse-graining maps of exact time-evolved density matrices: \bne \rho(t) \mapsto \overline{\rho(t)}. \ene All of these will be quantum channels: completely positive, trace-preserving (CPTP) linear maps. \footnote{Except for the maximal ignorance principle prescription discussed in Sec.~\ref{sec:ensembles_of_density_matrices}, which is CPTP but not linear. } Some but not all will involve averaging over ensembles, such as a set of CFT data, Hamiltonians, or density matrices.

 When we time-evolve a generic atypical initial state in a chaotic system, it thermalises, meaning that it becomes indistinguishable from other typical states in the ensemble, if we only use simple macroscopic observables.
 One definition of a coarse-grained state is the maximum entropy density matrix consistent with those observables.